KozakHou/Python-Tensorflow-Fourier-Neural-Operator/README.md

 ---
 The table shows different model's evaluation in MNIST classification.
 Though FNO has highest accuracy, it takes the longest time to compute.
-(Your answers might different from this.)
+(Your results may be slighty different.)

 |  Model                                   | Train Accuracy | Train Loss | Test Accuracy | Test Loss |
 |------------------------------------------|----------------|------------|---------------|-----------|